 Mr Ficca has worked on projects involving project delivery methods such as design/build, EPC, EPCM, and cost plus fixed fee and cost-plus percentage fee arrangements, among others.

-He is currently serving as quantum expert on a large ICC arbitration matter and has been called to give sworn expert witness evidence in numerous arbitration and court venues.
+He has been called to give sworn expert witness evidence in numerous arbitrations and court venues.

 Mr Ficca has a BA in business administration with an emphasis in accounting from the University of Washington.
 He is a certified public accountant, a certified fraud examiner and a certified management accountant, and he is certified in financial forensics.
 He is a member of the American Institute of Certified Public Accountants, the Association of Fraud Examiners and the Institute of Management Accountants.